top of page

 - Roland Barthes

-This series has been released in an equally named book, published in the spring of 2017.
+This series materialized in an equally named book, published in the spring of 2017.

 bottom of page